This cartoon is by Becky Hawkins and I.

 A hand holds a smartphone.
 On the smartphone screen, we can see a red-headed woman in a gown, wearing a dress with blue earrings and a blue necklace, sitting comfortably on a huge, old-fashioned wooden chair that would look at home in Hogwarts.
 She leans on one arm and makes an open gesture with her other palm.

-REDHEAD: And my new essay is about how the trans movement is a mortal danger to REAL women.
+REDHEAD: I’ve spent YEARS writing about how the trans movement is a mortal danger to REAL women.
 It’s practically my only subject!

 REDHEAD: But I’ve got nothing against trans people.

 The set of a TV chat show called “Just Asking Questions.”
 (We know that’s what it’s called because “Just Asking Questions” is printed in huge letters on the side of the table the guests are sitting around.
 Plants on either side of the set are in pots with the painted on words “The JAQ Off.”)

 The host, a nicely-dressed woman with stylish hair, sits in a chair on the left, smiling.
 Her guests, seating around the table, are the four characters we met in the first four panels of this comic strip.

 HOST: Why do so many trans people say you’ve got something against them?

 “SAVE THE CHILDREN” AUTHOR LADY: (shrugs as if bewildered)

 POLITICIAN (arms folded, above-it-all expression): It’s a Mystery.

 BEARDED DUDE: (ignores everything around him while he grins and types quickly on his smartphone)